 \subsubsection{Multi-Grid Fourier Neural Operator (MG-FNO).}

 To further improve scalability, spatial continuity, and localization, we integrated a multigrid approach into the FNO structure, inspired by the framework proposed by Kossaifi, et. al \cite{kossaifi2023multi}.
 Rather than processing the entire 3D domain holistically, the MG-FNO partitions the input volume into smaller, non-overlapping subdomains (patches).
 Each patch is processed independently, enabling the network to learn localized deformation patterns with greater efficiency while still incorporating essential global context.
 In our implementation, the domain is divided into patches of size $[20, 20, 22]$, which evenly partition the T1-weighted MRI volumes of shape $[80, 80, 44]$.
 For each local patch, we additionally provide a downsampled global representation of the T1 input.
 This global context is generated by interpolating the full-resolution T1 channel to a coarser scale (factor of 4), and then resizing it back to match the patch dimensions.
-By concatenating this global T1 context with each local patch, the network maintains awareness of long-range dependencies and overall brain geometry, while still learning highly localized features.
-The resulting patch-level input has an augmented channel dimension ($[10, 20, 20, 22]$), compared to the baseline FNO input ($[9, 20, 20, 22]$).
+By concatenating this global T1 context with each local patch, the network maintains awareness of long-range dependencies and overall brain geometry, while still learning highly localized features. \DRS{It is important to note that cross-patch communication is not explicitly enforced during inference; global information is incorporated implicitly through the shared downsampled context concatenated to each patch, rather than through direct interactions between neighboring patches.} The resulting patch-level input has an augmented channel dimension $[10, 20, 20, 22]$, compared to the baseline FNO input $[9, 20, 20, 22]$.
 Once all patches are processed, predictions are reassembled into the full displacement field by directly mapping each patch back into its corresponding subdomain location.
 This patch-based reconstruction ensures consistency across the full domain while enabling fine-grained learning at the patch level.
 The architecture is visualized in Figure~\ref{fig:mgarch}.